top of page

 Pelarga pelarga.jpeg

-Precis pelarga (intermediate form, male, upper and underside, dry season form)
+Precis pelarga (intermediate male, upper and underside, dry season form)

-There are 15 Afrotropical species described with four being recorded at Semuliki: misippus, anthedon, salmacis and monteironis.
-At present there are field images for only three species.
-H. anthedon is highly variable and some examples of variability at Semuliki are shown below.
+Genus Hypolimnas.
+There are 15 Afrotropical species described with four being recorded at Semuliki: Hypolimnas misippus, H. anthedon, H. salmacis and H. monteironis.
+H. anthedon is highly variable and some examples from Semuliki are shown below.
+Two species, H. dinarcha and H. bartelotti have been recorded from the DRC Ituri Forest and Semliki Valley (H. dinarcha)

 Hypolimnas salmacis.jpeg